vegaprotocol/documentation/docs/concepts/vega-protocol.md

 When creating a market governance proposal, whether it is for a new market or to change parameters for an existing market, it's recommended that you sense check the proposal and share the final details with the tokenholder community before proposing, so that you can garner support and make any necessary amends.

 Read more:
-* [Vega community forum](https://community.vega.xyz): Share your draft proposals for community discussion.
+* [Vega community forum ↗](https://community.vega.xyz): Share your draft proposals for community discussion.
-* [New market proposal](../tutorials/proposals/new-market-proposal.md): Guide to submitting a proposal for a new market using the command line
+* [New market proposal ↗](../tutorials/proposals/new-market-proposal.md): Guide to submitting a proposal for a new market using the command line
-* [Update market proposal](../tutorials/proposals/update-market-proposal.md): Guide to submitting a proposal to change a market using the command line
+* [Update market proposal ↗](../tutorials/proposals/update-market-proposal.md): Guide to submitting a proposal to change a market using the command line

 ### Propose a new market
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
 The proposer will need to have at least <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideName={true} suffix="tokens" />, associated with the public key you're using to propose the market, and staked to a validator.
 Note, this amount is set through the network parameter `governance.proposal.market.minProposerBalance`.